rwebber/kinect2share/README.md

 #### kinect2share
-Share skeleton and video data from the Kinect V2 with Isadora and any other software which supports OSC (Open Sound Control) and Spout.
+Share skeleton and video data from the Kinect V2 with Isadora or any other software which supports OSC (Open Sound Control), Spout, and/or NDI.

 ![Screen Shot including Isadora sample file](https://raw.githubusercontent.com/rwebber/kinect2share/master/screenshots/sampleapp1.png)